 Speaking of ground-breaking things, the field of prosthetics has been revolutionized by the recent introduction of bionic limbs.
 Every year, millions of people lose a hand, foot, arm, or leg to unfortunate accidents or as a result of amputations.
 Aside from restricting mobility, loss of limb also has a profound psychological impact on the disabled person’s life.
 Thankfully, much like hearing aids, modern prosthetics aren’t what they used to be 10 or 20 years ago; these cutting-edge replacements are now designed to fit the patient’s body and act as a fully functional limb, optimizing motricity and ensuring independence.
 With the sophistication of 3D printing, it isn’t rare to see athletes running marathons on a prosthetic leg.

 Innovative Assisted Learning

-Whether it’s for English, maths, or foreign languages, students at all levels now have a wide range of adaptive digital tools to progress and overcome their learning disabilities.
+Whether for English, maths, or foreign languages, students at all levels now have a wide range of adaptive digital tools to progress and overcome their learning disabilities.
 As more tablets and computers are making their way into educational institutions and facilities, it seems schooling for disabled students will prove infinitely more efficient in the future.

 At the end of the day, it’s fair to say that technology is changing the world in impressive ways, improving the lives of those who suffer from all sorts of physical or cognitive disabilities.
 With ongoing research, medical breakthroughs, and the development of scientific equipment and manufacturing tools, it looks like the quality of life of the disabled community will only keep getting better year after year.
 So, if you or someone you know suffers from any disability, keep an eye out for recent innovations and inventions.